dward2/BME547/Lectures/intro_to_git.md

 $ git init
 Initialized empty Git repository in C:/Users/dwonl/repos/first/.git/

-dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (master)
+dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (main)
 $
 ```
-The command prompt now has `(master)` added to it, to indicate that we are
+The command prompt now has `(main)` added to it, to indicate that we are
-currently on the master branch.
+currently on the main branch.
 More about that later.

 If we look at what is now in the folder, we see the following:
 ```
-dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (master)
+dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos/first (main)
 $ ls -a
 ./  ../  .git/
 ```